Cumans: Settlement on the Hungarian plain

+After crushing defeats and facing complete collapse, the Hungarians engaged in a suicidal betrayal of the Cumans, the people that had done the most in repelling the Mongols.
+Some of the barons went to Köten's house with the intent of killing him as scapegoat or handing him over to the Mongols, possibly believing the Cuman–Kipchaks were Mongol spies.
 However, the barons had Köten assassinated in Pest on 17 March 1241.
 When news of this outrage reached the Cuman camp there was an eruption of "Vesuvian intensity".
 In revenge for this victimization they slaughtered a vast number of Hungarians.
-Cumans then left for the Balkans and the Second Bulgarian Empire, going on a rampage of destruction through Hungary "equal to that which Europe had not experienced since the incursions of the Mongols".
+The Cumans then left for the Balkans and the Second Bulgarian Empire, going on a rampage of destruction through Hungary "equal to that which Europe had not experienced since the incursions of the Mongols".